jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/MoveSemantics/task.md

 Move semantics utilize rvalues, representing temporary objects or objects about to be destroyed.
-When another object wants to copy a soon-to-be disposed rvalue object, instead of actual copying, the contents of the rvalue object can be moved.
+When another object wants to copy a soon-to-be-disposed rvalue object, instead of actual copying, the contents of the rvalue object can be moved.

 For example, recall the `int_array` class,